Hi, I'm Louie Maas!

 Philosophy

 Before my junior year of high school, I was almost exclusively interested in STEM.
-I thought, unfairly, that the humanities lacked concrete answers about life and the rigor required to arrive at them.
+My experience in the humanities had left me thinking that the discipline lacked both concrete answers about life and the rigor required to arrive at such answers.
 This was until I took Jared D’Onofrio’s AP Language and Composition course during my junior year at Francis Parker School.
-He opened my eyes to how the analysis of literature could serve as a canvas on which to paint new insights about the nature of ourselves and our reality.
-This led me down a rabbit hole of philosophy podcasts, and, eventually, books, which fundamentally changed the way I saw the world.
-For the first time, I was able to appreciate the beauty and complexity of the human experience, which I find to be derived from its inevitable end and inherent chaos; our inability to completely reduce our existence to equations.
+He opened my eyes to how the analysis of literature could inspire new insights about the nature of ourselves and our reality.
+This realization hit me like a ton of bricks and led me down a rabbit hole of philosophy podcasts, and, eventually, philosophy books and essays, which fundamentally changed the way I saw the world.
+I began to appreciate the beauty and complexity of the human experience, which I find to be derived from its inevitable end and intrinsic chaos.

 The work of the Existentialists, particularly those in the Absurdist camp, speaks to me the most.
-Much of my everyday outlook on life, reduced roughly to the idea that the lack of inherent meaning in our existence is liberating, as it gives us the opportunity to carve it out for ourselves in whatever form we desire, is influenced by this camp of thinkers.
-I’ve recently taken particular interest in Guy Debord’s The Society of the Spectacle, which I find to be even more applicable to today’s world than Debord’s when he wrote it in 1967 where social media and consumerism have taken his concept of the Spectacle to extremes that perhaps even he could not have foreseen.
-Particularly interesting to me, and perhaps a bit meta as I am currently in the process of creating my personal website, is the idea of the “brand-that-is-you,” the personal brand we use to encapsulate our identity as a commodity.
+This group of authors has most influenced my philosophy of life, which can be simplified roughly to the idea that the lack of inherent meaning in our existence is liberating, as this lack of predetermined meaning gives us the opportunity, circumstance and time permitting, to carve out almost whatever form of meaning we desire.
+I’ve recently taken particular interest in Guy Debord’s The Society of the Spectacle, which, while certainly applicable to his world when he wrote it in 1967, I find to be even more applicable to today’s world, where social media and consumerism have taken his concept of the Spectacle to extremes that perhaps even he could not have foreseen.

 Languages